severalnines/docs/components.rst

 ClusterControl CLI
 ------------------

-Also known as **s9s-tools** or **s9s** in short, this optional package is introduced in ClusterControl version 1.4.1.
+Also known as **s9s-tools**, this optional package is introduced in ClusterControl version 1.4.1, which contains a binary called `s9s`.
 It is a command line tool to interact, control and manage database clusters using the ClusterControl Database Platform.
 Starting from version 1.4.1, the installer script will automatically install this package on the ClusterControl node.
 You can also install it on another computer or workstation to manage the database cluster remotely.
 All communication is encrypted and secure through SSH.
 The s9s command line project is open source and is located on `GitHub <https://github.com/severalnines/s9s-tools>`_.

 ClusterControl CLI opens a new door for cluster automation where you can easily integrate it with existing deployment automation tools like Ansible, Puppet, Chef or Salt.
 You can deploy, manage and monitor your cluster without having to use the ClusterControl UI.
 The following list shows what features are available at the moment: